Linear and nonlinear properties of a compact high-kinetic-inductance WSi multimode resonator: Linear characterization

 where \(Q_i^0\) is the low temperature, weak field internal quality factor.
-As can be seen in Fig. \ref{fig:Qs}(b) the Al device behaviour is well fitted by the theory, while for the WSi device it seems that \(Q_i\) hardly changes with frequency or even tends to increase at high frequencies.
+As can be seen in Fig. \ref{fig:Qs}(b) the Al device behavior is well fitted by the theory, while for the WSi device it seems that \(Q_i\) hardly changes with frequency or even tends to increase at high frequencies.
 This might imply that other temperature-independent loss mechanisms exist for this device, but might also be a result of coupling to a slot mode at low frequencies (see Fig. \ref{fig:spectra}(b)).
 Comparing modes which are close in frequency we have for the 2nd mode of the Al device \(Q_{i,2}^{Al} = 2.2(0.9)\times10^5\) while for the sixth mode of the WSi device \(Q_{i,6}^{WSi} = 1.4(0.2)\times10^5\).
-This minor degradation of the quality factor is expected when the geometrical dimensions are smaller since a larger fraction of the field energy is stored in the surfaces’ oxides which contain the tunneling TLS \cite{Gao2008}.
+This minor degradation of the quality factor is expected when the geometrical dimensions are smaller since a larger fraction of the field energy is stored in the surfaces’ oxides which contain the tunneling TLSs \cite{Gao2008}.
+The noise properties of a traveling-wave amplifier fabricated from WSi (with an additional aSi layer) were measured to be close to the quantum limit \cite{goldstein2020four}, indicating that TLSs at WSi's oxide layers don't contribute unusually to the noise characteristics of the device.
+We notice that since the stored energy depends on the integral of the electric field \(\textbf{e}\) over the volume \(V\) as \(E_{stored} = N\hbar\omega_i \propto \int_V|\textbf{e}|^2 dV\) the relatively low resonance frequencies and long device result in electric field strengths which might not fully saturate the TLSs even at high photon numbers.
 Additional surface treatment may further reduce the loss.